hughharford/katas-python/le-wagon/python_pandas.md

 # examples with notes:
   1. GROUPBY with COUNT
-  2. df.groupby(df['index'])['other_column'].count().reset_index()
+     1. df.groupby(df['index'])['other_column'].count().reset_index()
         1. group by 'index' and count the 'other column'
         2. reset index as counted output per index will be fewer rows than df
         3. cannot assign immediately back to df!
-  3.
+  2. MAP for df.series - with lambda function to standardise the data
+     1. df['series_name'].map(lambda x: (x - var_mean) / var_sigma)
+        1. was used in a function

 # Map and Apply
 ```python